-There is no doubt that Indian breeds of cattle are heat tolerant, disease resistant and better converters of even low quality roughage.
+There is no doubt that Indian breeds of cattle are heat tolerant, disease resistant and better converters of even low-quality roughage.
 With emerging global warming the world now believes that Indian breeds of cattle, also called Zebu, have better survival potential than temperate climate breeds.
 South American countries have proved that with proper breeding and scientific management, Zebu cows can match exotic cows in milk production and fertility.
-This site is an effort to bring all the stakeholders onto one platform for exchange of ideas, knowledge, manpower, services and infrastructure available so as to equip our farmers to move from exotic to Indian breeds of cattle.
+This site is an effort to bring all the stakeholders onto one platform for the exchange of ideas, knowledge, manpower, services and infrastructure available so as to equip our farmers to move from exotic to Indian breeds of cattle.

 About Bombay Gow Rakshak Trust

 Bombay Gow Rakshak Trust is a Public Charitable Trust founded in 1981 by eminent industrialists and professionals in Mumbai, India

 The Trust was set up for the welfare and preservation of horned cattle, improving cattle breeding, feeding and veterinary care techniques and other charitable purposes, with a special focus on preserving and improving traditional Indian breeds of cattle.